steinnes/steinn.org/content/post/docker-cd-codeship.md

 +++

-At Takumi we recently started deploying immutable pre-built docker containers through our CI system, onto our AWS Elastic Beanstalk nodes, while keeping the deployment procedure as simple as:
+At <a href="http://takumi.com/">Takumi</a> we recently started deploying immutable pre-built docker containers through our CI system, onto our AWS Elastic Beanstalk nodes, while keeping the deployment procedure as simple as: